bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 Bacalhau's S3 Publisher provides users with a secure and efficient method to publish task results to any S3-compatible storage service.
 This publisher supports not just AWS S3, but other S3-compatible services offered by cloud providers like Google Cloud Storage and Azure Blob Storage, as well as open-source options like MinIO.
 View [S3Publisher Specification] to get the detailed information.

-## Returning Information to the Bacalhau Client
+## Chapter 3 - Returning Information

 The Bacalhau client receives updates on the task execution status and results.
 A user can access the results and manage tasks through the command line interface.